Raise a hand if you have ever imagined a life without technology on a deserted island.

 They might even recognize some of their own family members in it and start picturing them on a deserted island.

 Another objective of the game’s narrative is to give players a strong incentive to play the game.
 To achieve this, it explains how the family lost their previous home due to a volcano eruption.
 Therefore, the players learn that the point of their actions is to help the family build a new home.
+Overall, the game has a good first-time user experience.

 Once the narrative ends, the players start learning how to play the game.